What's the best Area to live in Bangkok ?

 Sukhumvit (21 to 71) / On Nut / Silom-Sathorn

-Are expats in Bangkok only living in this 3 areas?
+Are all expats in Bangkok only living in this 3 areas?

 Hell no. But most of the young and active people that I know do.
 Almost all of them.

-When you've got families or maybe if you're a bit older, you might want to move outside of this areas to get more space or a more "Thai" lifestyle.
+When you've got families, maybe a bit older, or on a tight budget, you might want to move outside of this areas to get more space or a more "Thai" lifestyle.

 But if you want the right balance between what Thailand has to offer, a somewhat western lifestyle and being able to fully enjoy that special balance that life in Bangkok offer, that's the 3 areas I would recommend.